JoK3rLeE/Asus-S510UQ-BQ178T/README.md

     Support:    BIOS 301 to 310
     Changelogs:
         - Added BIOS 310
-        - Optimize kext and hotpatch (Ported from ZENBOOK by hieplpvip)
-        - HDMI include sound, SDcard work
+        - Updated all the necessary kext

 # System specification